 The first fertility drug that most women use is Lupron (Leuprolide acetate).
 Lupron causes the pituitary gland to release high amounts of FSH and LH (luteinizing hormone) for several days until its stores are depleted.
 Since continued use of Lupron prevents the pituitary gland from producing new supplies of FSH and LH, the amount of these hormones being released per day becomes very low after 7 to 10 days.
 The goal of Lupron is to ensure that blood levels of LH are low during the last few days of follicle growth.
 High levels of LH can lead to poor egg quality, premature ovulation, and stimulate progesterone production by the ovaries.
 A premature rise in progesterone may cause inappropriate maturation of the uterine lining and lead to lower chances of embryo implantation.

 Some women will be placed on a Lupron “flare” medication schedule.
 This involves starting Lupron early in the menstrual cycle after suppressing pituitary and ovarian function for up to one month of birth control pills.
-The Lupron causes a rapid increase in FSH and LH release by the pituitary gland and initiates follicular growth.
+The Lupron causes a rapid increase in FSH and LH released by the pituitary gland and initiates follicular growth.
 On the third day after the Lupron starts, the woman begins shots of FSH or FSH+LH (brand names include Repronex, Follistim, Menopur and Gonal-F).
-This stimulates the continued growth of the follicles as the pituitary’s release of FSH begins to decline.
+This stimulates the continued growth of the follicles as the pituitary gland’s release of FSH begins to decline.
 Women over age 39 and those with elevated day 3 FSH blood levels, as determined prior to enrollment, are typically treated with a Lupron “flare” schedule in order to maximally stimulate the ovaries.
-Our program has published its success with this medication regimen in the medical journal Fertility and Sterility.
+CCRM has published its success with this medication regimen in the medical journal Fertility and Sterility.
 Repronex, Follistim, Menopur, and Gonal-F are administered as subcutaneous injections (small needle placed just underneath the skin).

 Younger women or those with polycystic ovaries are usually treated with Lupron for approximately 10 days prior to beginning the shots of FSH.
-With this “long Lupron” schedule, the pituitary is no longer releasing large amounts of LH and FSH when Repronex, Follistim, Menopur, or Gonal-F is started.
+With this “long Lupron” schedule, the pituitary gland is no longer releasing large amounts of LH and FSH when Repronex, Follistim, Menopur, or Gonal-F is started.
 Hence, the best treatment schedule is determined by the unique circumstances of the individual patient.
 The average number of follicles that develop is from 8 to 25, although some women will have more or less than that amount.